giovannellilab/ena-submission/README.md

 | G258_1.fastq.gz | G258_2.fastq.gz | SF_221019_F  | G258      |
 | G259_1.fastq.gz | G259_2.fastq.gz | SF_221019_S  | G259      |

+*IMPORTANT*
+The table above MUST be created for each different experiment type you are willing to upload!
+As we usually seqeunce both WGS and 16S biological materials, these tables are requested in 2/5 STEPs below

 ## Workflow

 The workflow  is divided into 5 mandatory steps to be executed in numerical order:
 ### Creating and registering sample metadata under projectID
--   STEP-1) Registering samples: This step is executed once to register all your samples metadata to ENA
+STEP-1) Registering samples: This step is executed ONLY ONE TIME to register all your samples metadata to ENA
 *NOTE* this step allow the user to choose:
 - the registration type via: [-x, --registration_type] allowing to choose between a TEST partition for cehcking the results of your submisison
 AND permanent submission, where your smaple_aliases are registered and assoicated to an internal ID withou possibility to change.